 What Is the Impact of CMP on Revenue for Publishers?

 While compliance is a challenge, there is some good news to report.
-Publisher rates for visitors providing consent are leading to higher CPMs.
+Publisher rates for visitors providing privacy consent are leading to higher CPMs.

 When visitors provide affirmative consent, you can trust the data.
 First-party authenticated user data allows you to customize content and marketing, thereby creating a better experience for the consumer and premium inventory for the publisher.